 Most people who contract the coronavirus will survive.
-The fatality rate is about 3% to 4% with 15% of cases being severe and 5% are critical and require support from a ventilator to breathe.
-Of those, most have an underlying health condition such as diabetes, hypertension, COPD, or heart disease, or are immunocompromised in some way.
+The fatality rate is still being determined and varies by country: See the latest data here.
+Of those deaths, most have an underlying health condition such as diabetes, hypertension, COPD, or heart disease, or are immunocompromised in some way.
 While this should be taken seriously, particularly when it comes to people who are vulnerable, and while these statistics do change as we get more data, it is reassuring to remember that the majority of people recover from the illness.

 Though COVID-19 and SARS-CoV (which caused the 2002-2003 outbreak) are both coronaviruses, they are not the same virus.
 Although COVID-19 is referred to colloquially as coronavirus, coronaviruses are actually a large family of viruses, with SARS-CoV-2 (the virus that causes COVID-19) and SARS-CoV being just two types.